 The cyber security software industry is a crowded space.
 Have you ever walked the exhibition floor of a conference like RSA?
-If so, you’ll know there are hundreds of new and existing products, offering something unique in an attempt to get noticed.
+If so, you’ll know there are hundreds of new and existing products, offering unique cyber security analysis tools in an attempt to get noticed.

 Although it’s never a good idea to put visual gimmicks over genuine insight, a successful cyber product does need to stand out from the crowd.